FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - 0x4
      - Structure attributes.

+**Read-Write Memory Layout Entry Layout (XFERLIST_RW_MEM_LAYOUT32)**

+This entry type holds the 32-bit variant of :ref:`XFERLIST_RW_MEM_LAYOUT64<64_bit_mem_layout>`.
+It is a structure used to describe the layout of a read-write memory region.
+TF-A utilizes this entry type to notify BL2 of the available memory for read-write operations.
+Note, for other memory types, such as read-only memory, distinct entries should be created.

+.. _tab_rw_mem_layout32:
+.. list-table:: Layout for a RW memory layout entry (32-bit variant)
+   :widths: 2 5 5 6

+   * - Field
+     - Size (bytes)
+     - Offset (bytes)
+     - Description

+   * - tag_id
+     - 0x3
+     - 0x0
+     - The tag_id field must be set to **0x107**.

+   * - hdr_size
+     - 0x1
+     - 0x3
+     - |hdr_size_desc|

+   * - data_size
+     - 0x4
+     - 0x4
+     - The size of the layout in bytes.

+   * - addr
+     - 0x4
+     - hdr_size
+     - The 32-bit base address of the memory region.

+   * - size
+     - 0x4
+     - hdr_size + 0x4
+     - The size of the memory region.

 .. |hdr_size_desc| replace:: The size of this entry header in bytes must be set to **8**.
 .. |current_version| replace:: `0x1`